 When you’re making your pea puree, you can use frozen peas straight from the freezer, no need to thaw them.
 Add a couple minutes to your cooking time to compensate for frozen peas.
 I love the way a handful of grated parm, a squeeze of lemon juice and a pinch of crushed red pepper flakes work with the peas but pea puree makes for a great canvas so feel free to add your favorite flavors into the mix.
 Fresh mint, creme fraiche, or goat cheese are also delicious mix-ins so get creative!

+My favorite way to enjoy this is to top it with a mountain of sauteed scallops and shrimp.
 This dish will be a most excellent addition to your spring table, whether for Easter lunch or Mother’s Day brunch.

 Season the pea puree to YOUR taste.
 You an adjust the amounts of red pepper flakes, garlic and cheese to your liking.